garretng/garretng.github.io/_posts/2024-05-30-day-6-oh-man-part-2.markdown

 ***Player Path to Complete Objective:*** ->

-1. open game ->
+1.open game ->

-2. open "ncrypt" on tablet by pressing "n" ->
+2.open "ncrypt" on tablet by pressing "n" ->

-3. click on message in inbox ->
+3.click on message in inbox ->

-4. click on intel attachment in message window to download the attachment to your intel folder. ->
+4.click on intel attachment in message window to download the attachment to your intel folder. ->

-5. open **intel storage app" -> click on the intel you want to select to add it to a intel combination system -> click the combine button to combine and analyze the ***intel*** to create a ***mission brief*** ->
+5.open **intel storage app" -> click on the intel you want to select to add it to a intel combination system -> click the combine button to combine and analyze the ***intel*** to create a ***mission brief*** ->

-6. tutorial complete._
+6.tutorial complete._

 This will be todays task.